-It’s not uncommon to feel annoyed with people who do this, but perhaps you are guilty of a similar experience?
+It’s not uncommon to feel annoyed with people who do this, but perhaps you are guilty of a similar experience.
 Do you find that social media is ruling your life behind closed doors?
-Maybe you have found that you are one of those families that seated at a restaurant booth with your heads in the smartphones.
-Whatever your reason is for reading this article, please know that you can keep social media from ruling your life and I am going to tell you how.
+Maybe you have found that you are one of those families that are seated at a restaurant booth with their heads buried in their smartphones.
+Whatever your reason for reading this article, please know that you can keep social media from ruling your life, and I will tell you how.

 Make Rules about Social Media

-Rules don’t only exist to keep children in line, sometimes adult’s need some guidelines set forth so they don’t fall victim to social media addiction.
-Set some rules for yourself, such as when you will peek at social media and when you will put that smartphone down to be present in the life of your loved ones.
+Rules don’t only exist to keep children in line; sometimes, adults need some guidelines set forth so they don’t fall victim to social media addiction.
+Set some rules for yourself, such as when you will peek at social media and when you will put that smartphone down to be present in the lives of your loved ones.
 Set clear rules for all family members so that social media is less tempting.
 These rules can be daily or situational, meaning you can be that family that has a rule of no smartphones at the dinner table regardless of whether you are home or dining out.

 Be Mindful of Family and Surroundings

-Your family may not speak up to you when they feel social media has become an addition.
-You will find most family members, especially children, will often have a heavy sigh or make facial expressions to display their feelings regarding your social media addiction.
-Be mindful of how your family feels about your addition to social media and try to keep an open mind when they express their concerns.
+Your family may not speak up for you when they feel social media has become an addiction.
+You will find most family members, especially children, will often have heavy sighs or make facial expressions to display their feelings regarding your social media addiction.
+Be mindful of how your family feels about your social media addiction, and keep an open mind when they express their concerns.
 Always remain mindful of your surroundings as a means to be emotionally present versus merely physically present.
-When you practice mindfulness regarding your use appropriate use of social media, life changes for the better and your family becomes happier.
+When you practice mindfulness regarding your use of social media, life changes for the better, and your family becomes happier.

 Become More Self-Aware

-Last, but certainly not least, be more self-aware.
-Get to know the person you are and why you reach for social media so often during the day.
+Get to know who you are and why you often reach for social media during the day.
 Are you searching for ways to feel connected?
 Do you suffer from the fear of missing out?
-What is it about social media that gets you to ignore those in your life so that you can get your “fix”?
-Start to watch your own habits, notice when you reach for that smartphone what’s going on in life at that moment.
-Start changing the habit of going on social media when you feel this way and learn to interact with your family and friend instead.
-Having interpersonal relationships are far more valuable than what you will miss when limiting interaction on social media.
+What about social media gets you to ignore those in your life so you can get your “fix”?
+Start to watch your own habits, notice when you reach for that smartphone, what’s going on in life at that moment.
+Start changing the habit of going on social media when you feel this way and learn to interact with your family and friends instead.
+Interpersonal relationships are far more valuable than you will miss when limiting interaction on social media.